How to remove limescale from a bathroom

 You can buy a limescale preventer from Plumbworld which stops the build-up of limescale through hot and cold water systems.

-An easier alternative to prevent limescale from building up is to wipe surfaces down when wet, just as you would to prevent mould.
+An easier alternative to prevent limescale from building up is to wipe surfaces down when wet, with a cloth or shower squeegee just as you would to prevent mould.
 On glass surfaces, like glass shower screens, wipe them completely dry after showering.

 We love seeing your bathroom makeovers and sharing them on our Instagram page - if you've had a Plumbworld renovation, tag us in your photos to be featured!